Go to

 deC: the devices can be infected

 [ww.
 Devices don't become infected.
-There is no evidence that the device transfers infection from the surface of a tattoo device.
+There is no evidence that the device transfers infection from the surface of a tattoo machine or pen.
 Another absurd claim.]

 deC: especially the needles;